forbole/careers/product_manager.md

 - A golden opportunity to work in an excellent blockchain ecosystem
 - Flexible work schedule
 - Salary + equity (Forbole) + future Desmos token

+### Contacts
+For enquiry on our job openings, please contact Terence by email (terence@forbole.com).